Funerals and Memorial Services

 Whom to Contact

-To arrange for a funeral or memorial service, contact one of the ministers of The Brick Presbyterian Church directly by telephone at 212-289-4400, or email the Administrative Coordinator to the Senior Minister’s Office, Lena Tharp.
+To arrange for a funeral or memorial service, contact one of the ministers of The Brick Presbyterian Church directly by telephone at 212-289-4400, or email the Administrative Assistant for Church Programs, Renee Jennings.
 The minister conducting the service will normally meet with the family or friends of the deceased to plan the service and offer pastoral care.
 In addition, those family members or friends arranging the details for the service should schedule a meeting with The Brick Church Minister of Music to plan the music for the service.
 In addition to an organist, Brick Church has a fine team of professional vocalists and instrumentalists that can be engaged to enhance the music for the service.